cfchou/hakyll_site/posts/2013-05-11-polyglot-canbuildfrom.md

                   q1.foo(5)
                         ^

-Besides the fact that it evidently needs an implicit `CBF`, there's one more thing worth noting.
+Besides the fact that it evidently needs an implicit `CBF`, it's also worth noting what type parameters are resolved.
 When `q1.foo(5)` is called, `CBF`'s type parameters are:

     Repr    -->     Q1[Int]  // derived from selector's context
     B       -->     Int      // inferred from argument 5